-Wes Crenshaw, PhD is a Kansas Licensed Psychologist who is Certified in Couples and Family Psychology by the American Board of Professional Psychology (ABPP).
+Wes Crenshaw, PhD is a Kansas Licensed Psychologist who is Certified in Couples and Family Psychology by the American Board of Professional Psychology (ABPP) and holds a Health Certificate in Sex Therapy and Sex Education from The University Of Michigan.
 Dr. Wes has been a member of the Lawrence community for over 25 years, having received his PhD from the University of Kansas in 1994.
 He trained with some of the masters in the field, and is skilled and experienced in working with adults, teens and couples.

-Dr. Wes has served Lawrence, Douglas County and the greater Kansas City metro since 1999, first as the director of Family Therapy Institute and now in his own practice.
+Dr. Wes has served Lawrence, Douglas County and the greater Kansas City metro since 1999.
 He is coauthor of the Double Take column published weekly since 2004 in the Lawrence Journal World.
-He is a frequent guest in Kansas City area media.
+He is a frequent guest in Kansas City area media and writes for Your Teen and ADDitude Magazines.

 Download Dr. Wes Crenshaw's Professional Vitae